 If you are making a quick rebound and hope to return to the exact same position you left after a short amount of time, staying in touch with people at your old job is a necessity.
 Be respectful, but don't let embarrassment get in your way.

 "Whether it’s a week or a month or a few days in, someone saying [their new job] isn't looking like it’s a great fit isn't something to be embarrassed about," Browne assures.
-"At least in tech, where the supply-and-demand ratio makes it an employee market in that it’s hard to find great talent, most companies that prioritize recruiting, hiring, and talent would welcome that call, especially if it’s someone they didn’t want to lose."
+"At least in tech, where the supply-and-demand ratio makes it an employee market in that it’s hard to find great talent, most companies that prioritise recruiting, hiring, and talent would welcome that call, especially if it’s someone they didn’t want to lose."

 If you see that your old position is still open, don't apply cold just because you feel bashful, he says.
 Talk to someone in your network there, ask what is happening, and be explicit about your interest.
 There is a chance that the timing isn't right and you can't come back, but stating your interest as quickly as possible (before the job is filled) will help.